-54. Audit
+56. Audit

-- (a) The external auditors of the college are appointed by the board under the Companies Act. - (b) The college shall keep and prepare proper accounts and records as required under the Companies Act, any charities regulations (for so long as it is a charity) and in accordance with the requirements of any UK Government funding body.
+- (a) The board shall ensure that the college appoints external auditors under the Companies Act. - (b) The college shall keep and prepare proper accounts and records as required under the Companies Act, any charities regulations (for so long as it is a charity) and in accordance with the requirements of any UK Government funding body.
 It shall procure that such accounts shall be audited annually by its auditors.

-55. Charities issues
+57. Charities issues